-Applying for Social Security Disability (SSDI) benefits in Marietta can be complicated and time-consuming—and many people with legitimate disabilities get turned down.
+Applying for Social Security Disability (SSDI) benefits in Marietta, Georgia can be complicated and time-consuming, and many people with legitimate disabilities get turned down.
 A good lawyer can help you apply and get approved, but not all lawyers provide the same level of knowledge and experience.
-Many attorneys say they provide SSDI support even if they have rarely worked on an application.
-These attorneys then struggle because they are not well versed in SSDI appeal strategies or how to get disabilities like back pain, fibromyalgia, diabetes and others approved.
-If you need help with your SSDI claim, you should speak to a dedicated Marietta Social Security Disability lawyer.

-At John Foy & Associates we have been helping people get approved for SSDI for over 20 years.
+At John Foy & Associates, our Social Security Disability attorneys in Marietta have been helping people get approved for SSDI for over 20 years.
 We believe that disability benefits are your right, and we will not let government bureaucracy stop you from getting the benefits you need.
-We understand how to handle appeals and how to speak to judges in a way that makes them care about your condition.
-Let us give you a free consultation to discuss your SSDI claim.
-Call us at (404) 400-4000 and get your free consultation today.

-How does Social Security Disability work in Marietta?
+How Does Social Security Disability (SSDI) Work in Marietta?

 - It does not matter how your disability came about; it does not have to be a work-related injury to qualify.

 - Almost any kind of condition, physical or psychological, will count if it prevents you from working.